How do I sign up for Temporal Cloud and apply the $1,000 credits trial?

 7 min read

-Quick Answer: You sign up for Temporal Cloud from the Temporal website or AWS Marketplace, create an account with your work email (or Google/Microsoft), and the $1,000 credits trial is automatically applied to your new Cloud account for the first 90 days.
+Quick Answer: You sign up for Temporal Cloud through the Temporal website (or AWS Marketplace), create an organization, and the $1,000 free credits are automatically applied to your new Cloud account for the first 90 days of usage.

 Frequently Asked Questions